IronOxidizer/lemmy-lite/README.md

 ## TODO

-1. Add URL handling for `/u/username/view/[overview/comments/posts/saved]`.
-  - Do `saved` using the `saved_only` parameter in the API
-2. Use 1 letter HTML class names.
-3. Use 1 letter static file names except for favicon and index.
-4. Consider not supporting UTF-8 and only using ASCII charcters for data size and better legacy font support.
+1. Consider not supporting UTF-8 and only using ASCII characters for data size and better legacy font support.
-5. Consider switching from Maud to [Sailfish](https://github.com/Kogia-sima/sailfish/tree/master/benches) to improve performance.
+2. Consider switching from Maud to [Sailfish](https://github.com/Kogia-sima/sailfish/tree/master/benches) to improve performance.

 ## NetSurf Quirks